openstack/kolla-ansible/doc/source/user/quickstart.rst

   .. note::

      This only affects OpenStack services.
-Infrastructure services like Ceph are always "binary".
+Infrastructure services are always "binary".

   .. note::